elchemist705/flip-gg-lootbox-toolkit/docs/FLIP_GG_GUIDE.md

 ## Implementation on Flip.gg

 ### Step 1: Set Lootbox Cost
-Use the recommended cost from your generated configuration (e.g., $2.00 or $2.50).
+Use the recommended cost from the generated configuration (e.g., $2.00 or $2.50).

 ### Step 2: Configure Item Probabilities
-Use the exact probabilities from your JSON file:
+Use the exact probabilities from the JSON file:

 **Example for $2.00 box:**
 - Basic Item (42.896%): $0.30 value